 - Put the bagel halves on a baking sheet lined with foil.
 Broil them for about 1 minute.
 You can also bake them for about 3 minutes, or until the cheese is melted and bubbly.

-Best Bagel for a Tuna Melt
+Best Cheese for a Tuna Melt

 Tips for the Best Tuna Melt